 Fashion changes, but dressing for your body shape is always in style.
 And in this era of body positivity, who cares if you’re a pear or an apple?
 Love the shape you’re in – the curves that come with it!

-The Apple - our final Body shape feature for Fashion Friday - is really in a class of its own.
-It is the single shape that one is not born with, but rather is the shape many morph into post-menopause and with hormones.
+The Apple is the single shape that one is not born with, but rather is the shape some morph into post-menopause and with hormones.

 The Recipe for Balance - Dressing the Apple

-- Broaden and structure the shoulder line.
-This can be done with adding a small shoulder pad to subtly square out the upper body.
-Look for jackets and toppers that have added structure.
+- Broaden and structure the shoulder line can be acheived by adding a small shoulder pad to subtly square out the upper body.

 - Define the bust line.
 Hunt for a supportive bra to achieve this and distinguish the bust line from the tummy.